eagle-io/docs/source/topics/historic_data/chart/index.rst

 Set annotation
 ```````````````
-|icon-info| To set an annotation for a single record either change to *annotate mode* from the edit toolbar and click on a data point
+|icon-info| To set an :ref:`annotation <historic-annotations>` for a single record either change to *annotate mode* from the edit toolbar and click on a data point
 or right-click on a data point and select *annotate* from the context menu.

 Annotations can be set on multiple data points at once by first selecting the data point then selecting *annotate* from the context menu.